-CDL embraces an inclusive workplace in our multiracial workforce from diverse educational backgrounds.
+CDL embraces an inclusive workplace, with our multi-racial workforce from diverse backgrounds.
 Our workforce is nonetheless heavier on the number of Chinese employees as a reflection of Singapore’s predominantly Chinese population, our workforce comprises a larger percentage of Chinese employees.
 Where possible, we also provide fair employment opportunities for the less physically-abled.
-As at 31 December 2019, CDL has one wheelchair bound employee who has been with the company for 11 years.
+As of 31 December 2020, CDL has one wheelchair-bound employee who has been with the company for 12 years.

 The CDL Workplace Anti-Harassment and Anti-Bullying Policy communicates CDL’s stance for all employees to be treated with respect and dignity.
 No employee shall be subject to any physical, psychological, verbal or sexual abuse.
 Employees are encouraged to be culturally sensitive, tolerant and respectful towards one another at all times.
 This policy also extends to dealing with incidents involving external customers and stakeholders who conduct themselves in a manner that constitutes to harassment, within and beyond company premises.
 In 2022, CDL had no incident of discrimination.